Emotions

 Emotional abuse is verbal abuse and criticism that cripples another’s self-worth and independence.

-See also: affections, anger, attitude, body/soul/spirit, co-dependency, depression, escapism, feelings, frustration, hurts, inner healing, mental health, moods, not being ministered to, reaction, responsible/responsibility, self-control, self-pity, soul ties, stress, temptation.
+See also: affections, anger, attitude, body/soul/spirit, co-dependency, depression, escapism, feelings, frustration, grief, hurts, inner healing, mental health, moods, not being ministered to, reaction, responsible/responsibility, self-control, self-pity, soul ties, stress, temptation.